 Last month, I joined over 1,000 women on a Full Moon hike in Griffith Park.
 This was poignant in my life for a few reasons.
 First, the hike was to take place up the street from my ex-boyfriend, K’s house and at the park where he and I spent a lot of time.
-We haven’t been in touch in over four months and I had his dry cleaning (long story).
+We haven’t been in touch for over three months and I had his dry cleaning (long story).
 Secondly, one of my goals this year was to venture out of my comfort zone more often.
 So, I decided to go on this hike alone.
 Since a full moon represents “release”, I decided this was a good time to rid myself of K’s dry cleaning.
 I knew I had to let it go in order to move on.
 I thought about dropping it by his house on the way, but with the suggestion from a few friends, opted to donate it beforehand.
 He had plenty of time to contact me to arrange to get it back and hadn’t.
-On my way to the hike I dropped it in one of those green bins you find in parking lots.
+On my way to the hike, I dropped it in one of those green bins you find in parking lots.
 The physical act of ridding myself of these items was really a weight lifted off my shoulders.

 While at the hike, I made a new friend and was also witness to sisterhood in its highest form.
 The feelings of unity and empowerment among the women were just what I needed at the time.
 I wanted to find a way to bottle it all up and drink it in whenever I could.
 I wanted to provide this experience to others.